python/cpython/Doc/c-api/init.rst

 C API can be called again.

-For :term:`free-threaded <free threading>` builds, the :term:`GIL` is normally out of the question, but detaching the thread state is still required for blocking I/O and long operations.
+For :term:`free-threaded <free threading>` builds, the :term:`GIL` is normally out of the question, but detaching the :term:`thread state <attached thread state>` is still required for blocking I/O and long operations.
 The difference is that threads don't have to wait for the :term:`GIL` to be released to attach their thread state, allowing true multi-core parallelism.

 .. note::